parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 I quit Facebook seven months ago.

 Despite its undeniable value, I think Facebook is at odds with the open web that I love and defend.
 This essay is my attempt to explain not only why I quit Facebook but why I believe we're slowly replacing a web that empowers with one that restricts and commoditizes people.
-And why we should, at the very least, stop and think about it.
+And why we should, at the very least, stop and think about the consequences of that shift.

 ## The Web: Backstory